Jasonblalack/zyngapoker/Installation.md

 The error message is infact a success message showing you that Jasy is working.
 No start building your `jasyscript.py` inside your application.

-For Windows users you need to execute `jasy.bat` instead.
+Windows users need to execute `jasy.bat` instead.